erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### List Load Balanced NICs

-This will retrieve a list of NICs associated with the load balancer.
+Retrieves a list of NICs associated with the load balancer.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|